Homosexuality and the Anglican Communion: Subsequent division

 Bishops from two Anglican provinces, the Province of Rwanda and the Province of South East Asia, consecrated missionary bishops for the United States in January 2000 and formally established the Anglican Mission in America (now called the Anglican Mission in the Americas) later that year.
 In 2010, a similar jurisdiction created by the Reformed Episcopal Church and former members and congregations of the Episcopal Church in the USA was officially launched.
 Four dioceses which withdrew from the Episcopal Church account for the majority of the nearly 700 congregations affiliated with this church, the Anglican Church in North America.
 These two bodies—AMiA and ACNA—reject the creation of rites for same-sex unions as well as the ordination of openly gay people.
 Neither is a member of the Anglican Communion at present (see Anglican realignment).

 Bishops in Uganda cut relations with the Diocese of New Hampshire following Robinson's consecration on 2 November 2003.
 The Church of Nigeria declared itself in "impaired communion" with the Episcopal Church on 2 November 2003, and nine days later announced it was planning to establish a United States branch of its province to support Nigerian Anglicans living in the U.S., the Convocation of Anglicans in North America.
 The Province of South East Asia broke communion with the Episcopal Church on 20 November 2003, citing Robinson's consecration as the reason for its action.

 Windsor Report and 2005 Primates Meeting

 In 2004, the Lambeth Commission on Communion issued a report on homosexuality in the Anglican Communion, which became known as the Windsor Report.
-This report recommended a moratorium on further consecrations of openly gay bishops and blessings of same-sex unions and marriages, and called for all involved in Robinson's consecration "to consider in all conscience whether they should withdraw themselves from representative functions in the Anglican Communion".
-However, it stopped short of recommending discipline against the Episcopal Church or Anglican Church of Canada.
+This report recommended a moratorium on further consecrations of openly gay bishops and blessings of same-sex unions and marriages.
+It stopped short of recommending discipline against the Episcopal Church or Anglican Church of Canada.